youtweakit/First-YTI-Dapp/README.md

-Using mailGun for sending an e-mail with secret code and tweakers wallet address to brand Works on Sokol.poa.network Test net
+Using mailGun for sending an e-mail with secret code and tweakers wallet address to brand Works on Sokol.poa.network Testnet
-Dev in progress!!!
+Development is in progress!!!